rpgtex/DND-5e-LaTeX-Template/README.md

 # D&D 5e LaTeX Template

 This is an attempt at a D&D 5e LaTeX template.
 The color scheme is close to the original source books, as are the fonts.
-The fonts chosen are included by default in TeX Live.
+The fonts chosen are included by default in TeX Live and custom fonts are included for use with XeLaTex.

-The template compiles with pdflatex.
+The template compiles with XeLaTeX or pdflatex, but XeLaTeX must be used to use u/Solbera's custom fonts.

 ![Preview](https://github.com/evanbergeron/DND-5e-LaTeX-Template/raw/master/scrot.png)